 A: Neither,… just Christian.
-Although we have benefitted much from both Catholics and Protestants, we prefer a non-denominational approach free from any church authority, governance, or binding creeds.
-We are just Christian and with liberty of conscience, we follow just the Bible.
+Although we have benefitted much from both Catholic and Protestant traditions, we prefer a non-denominational approach free of any church authority, governance, or binding creeds.
+We are just Christian.

 Q: What Creeds or Doctrines does Island Aloha Christian Ministries follow?